learn-co-curriculum/dsc-welchs-ttest-lab/README.md

 In this case, there is a 2.5% probability you would see t equal to or greater than what you saw from the data.
 Given that alpha was set at 0.05, this would constitute sufficient evidence to reject the null hypothesis.

 Building on this, you can also write a function that calculates the p-value for given samples with a two-sided test by taking advantage of the symmetry of the t-distribution to calculate only one side.
-The two-tailed p-value is simply twice the one-tailed value, because you want the probability:
+The two-tailed p-value is simply twice the one-tailed value because you want the probability:
 >$t<−|t̂|$ and  $t>|t̂|$ , where t̂  is the t-statistic calculated from our data

 With that, define a summative function `p_val_welch(a, b, two_sided=False)` which takes in two samples a and b, as  well as an optional binary variable to allow you to toggle between a one and two-sided Welch's $t$-test.

 > The default behavior should be set to one-sided as indicated above.
-If the parameter two_sided is set to True, the function should return the p-value for a two-sided $t$-test, as oppossed to a one-sided $t$-test.
+If the parameter two_sided is set to True, the function should return the p-value for a two-sided $t$-test, as opposed to a one-sided $t$-test.

 ```python